SattyikKundu/Codecademy-Portfolio-Project-5/README.md

 - **Node**            — Provides a JavaScript runtime environment to run server-side scripts on backend.
 - **Express**         — Backend framework used to define API endpoints that interact with database.
 Also used to setup a web server for handling HTTP/HTTPS request from React frontend/client-side.
 - **PostgreSQL**      — Database of choice for app.
 Used to store product data, user accounts, and order history and details of users.
+- **Canva.com**       — Used for image editing, espcially for the product card and background images throughout the app.
 - **Render.com**      — Cloud platform used to host the **React** frontend/client-side as well as the **Node**/**Express** backend.
 - **Neon.com**        — Cloud platform used to host web app's ***PostgreSQL*** database.
 Database interfaces with the app hosted on **Render.com**.
 - **Hostinger.com**   — Hosting site used to obtain a domain name since authnetication cookies won't properly be sent from app to browser otherwise.